Four IAM Best Practices to Secure Customer Identity

 Securing customer identities throughout enterprises is no easy task.
 There is IT sprawl, new employees, newer customers, technology expansion, and files created daily.
 All these elements make the challenge of securing customer identities and access management increasingly difficult for IT teams.
-The best practices described above can be implemented for any sized organization—from a new company to a restructuring IT organization.
+The best practices described above can be implemented for any sized organisation—from a new company to a restructuring IT organisation.

 - Design and map the user lifecycle to understand customers' access and usage.

 - Define identities and their roles and rights that provide the least privilege.